 It gives the practitioner also the ability to integrate different styles of acupuncture in a very profound way.
 It has no protocols like most of the other styles of acupuncture and gives a very refined and individualistic approach in which the practitioner is following the body and not a certain protocol.

 It integrates a lot of classical theory without becoming too cerebral.
 It also offers a way of needling which is very profound and has a much bigger effect than common needling.

-I have been trained in this approach in the recent years and have been assisting in transmitting this style in Europe.
-Since last year I started to teach this approach in Holland and other countries in Europe in narrow collaboration with Charles Chace, Dan Bensky, Marguerite Dinkins, Bart Wintjes and other colleagues in Europe.
+I have been trained in this approach since 2010 and have been assisting in transmitting this style in Europe.
+Since 2016 I started to teach this approach in Holland and other countries in Europe in narrow collaboration with Charles Chace, Dan Bensky, Marguerite Dinkins, Bart Wintjes and other colleagues in Europe.

 I am using this approach now in my own clinic as a base in which I integrate all the styles of acupuncture that I have learned in the past, either Chinese or Japanese styles.
 It also can function as a great tool for establishing a more profound diagnosis for the use of herbal prescriptions.

 Hello, my name is Felix de Haas, I am the main practitioner on this center although I am sometimes assisted by other specialists in the field.
 Here follows a short biography.
 I am a licensed acupuncturist.
 I have been graduated from Ars Medica Academy in 1989.
 I have been trained in classical and modern acupuncture and in Western physiology, anatomy and pathology as well.

 I obtained a masters degree in acupuncture from the International Acupuncture Society in Hong Kong.
 Thereafter I studied Chinese herbal medicine for many years and studied also other forms of Oriental medicine like Qi Kung, nutrition and other therapies.